 This section is probably the hardest for me to fill in.
-I never think I have any concrete skills to teach or share with others as I'm constantly chopping and changing and so have no specialised knowledge of just one thing.
-Sometimes people tell me they learn things from me that I had never intended to teach them.
-So all I can say is that we can all learn something from one another, whether that be compassion, insight, hope, courage or whatever it is - it doesn't need to be tangible or concrete.
-I'm just not sure yet what I might teach you, what I might learn from you, or what I might share with you until we meet :) Although I am extremely interested in learning more about bike maintenance, so if you know things about bikes, I want to know you!
+I never think I have any concrete skills to teach or share with others as I'm constantly chopping and changing and so don't feel I've honed my skills or knowledge in just one area.
+But people have told me that they have learnt things from me that I had never intended to teach them or I have learnt things from them, that they had never thought to teach me.
+So all I can say is that we never know what one can teach another.
+So I'm just not sure yet what I might teach you, what I might learn from you, or what I might share with you until we meet :) Although I am extremely interested in learning more about bike maintenance, so if you know things about bikes, I want to know you!

 Countries I’ve Visited

 Austria, Canada, France, Germany, Hong Kong, Italy, Japan, Netherlands, New Zealand, South Korea, Spain, Switzerland, Taiwan, United Kingdom, United States, Viet Nam